Roasted Frozen Broccoli

 - Add parmesan cheese: try topping your finished broccoli with parmesan cheese for an extra boost of flavor

-My favorite way to eat this oven roasted frozen broccoli is alongside my Easy Crock Pot Baked Ziti (pictured below).
+My favorite way to eat this roasted frozen broccoli is with my Easy Crock Pot Baked Ziti (pictured below).

 This would also be yummy served up with some greek yogurt mac and cheese for a kid friendly dinner ready quick!